East Anglia Array: East Anglia TWO

 The East Anglia TWO wind farm will be located be 37.5 km off-shore from Lowestoft and would have a generating capacity of 960MW from 64 Siemens Gamesa SG14-236 DD turbines.
-The project was granted a Development Consent Order in March 2022 and is planned to be ready by 2030.
+The project was granted a Development Consent Order in March 2022 and is planned to be ready by 2028.
 In October 2024, £4bn was committed to the project.

 In 2024 ScottishPower obtained a Contract for Difference for the contract with a strike price of GBP 58.87/MWh.

+In 2026 substation construction has started and vertical drilling support barge positioned offshore.

 East Anglia THREE

 The under construction East Anglia THREE wind farm is located in the northern half of the East Anglia Zone, and is approximately 69 km (42 miles) from the shore.
 Once completed it will have an installed capacity of 1372MW from 95 Siemens Gamesa 14+MW Wind turbines.
 The project was consented in 2017 and is planned to be operational in 2026.

 Grid connection cabling for East Anglia THREE follows the same path (and ducting was laid at the same time) as for East Anglia One.
 It lands near the River Deben at Bawdsey, runs north of Ipswich and is connected to the National Grid at Bramford.

-In 2022 the UK Government awarded East Anglia THREE a Contract for Difference (CfD) at a strike price of GBP 37.35/MWh each.
+In 2022 the UK Government awarded East Anglia THREE a Contract for Difference (CfD) for 1372MW of capacity at a strike price of GBP 37.35/MWh..
+In 2024 a CfD for an additional 159 MW of capacity was awarded at GBP 54.23/MWh, an overall weighted average price of GBP 39.10/MWh.

 Construction

 Onshore construction commenced in July 2022.
 The first monopile and transition piece were placed on 18 April 2025.
+The 10,700 tonne high voltage direct current transformer was installed in October 2025.
+It was lifted into place using the SSCV Sleipnir, the world's largest crane vessel.